clMathLibraries/clFFT/README.md

 ### Google Groups

-Two mailing lists have been created for the clMath projects:
+Two mailing lists exist for the clMath projects:

 -   [clmath@googlegroups.com][] - group whose focus is to answer
     questions on using the library or reporting issues

 -   [clmath-developers@googlegroups.com][] - group whose focus is for
-    developers interested in contributing to the library code itself
+    developers interested in contributing to the library code

 ## clFFT Wiki